Two-Jay/fewshot_maker/prompt/generate_fewshots_base.md

 {{sample}}
 ```

 Considering the sample above, generate good & bad examples that meet the content of "requirements" and "constraints".
+- Good examples must meet the content of "requirements"
+- Bad examples must create examples that don't meet the "requirements" intentionally.

 ### output
 generate {{count_generation}} examples for both correct and wrong cases.